jcarswell/Creating-a-CA/wip-steps.md

       - `string_mask`: This option masks out the use of certain string types.
 The current best practice is to use utf8only given the multilingual nature of the web today.
       - `utf8`: This tells the request to use utf8 string format over ASCII when set to `yes`.
 If this isn't present it is the same as using `no`, which uses ASCII strings instead.
       - `distinguished_name`: This tells OpenSSL where to look to determine what DN's are required in the signing request.
-      - `req_extensions`: This tells OpenSSL where to look for extensions to include in the signing request
+      - `req_extensions`: This tells OpenSSL where to look for extensions to include in the signing request, this feild only specifies X.509 version 1 & 2 fields
+      - `x509_extensions`: This is essentailly the sames as `req_extension` but is for X.509 veraion 3 fields.
+With out this, you wont be able to generate a valid ssl certificate.
       - With all of this in mind, this isn't necessarily needed in the configuration that is included with the CA configuration however having this in the template that is used when generating a request is importation to generate a valid certificate under the current accepted standard.
    5. Section `[ req_dn ]`: Configuration Section `distinguished_name`
       - This sections has two components, What distinguished names (DN) are in the request and if you have any defaults for those DN's.
 The list of common DN's is below of which there is seven of them, when specifying defaults for each DN it will simply be the `distinguished name_default` for example `localityName_default`